 When girls spend quality time outdoors and increase their exposure to nature, they thrive physically, emotionally, and intellectually.

 New Outdoor Badges

-In partnership with The North Face, Girl Scouts released 12 new outdoor high adventure badges for all grade levels in summer 2019.
-These exciting new badges push girls to greatness with programming ranging from trail running to rock climbing, to snow sports and hiking.
+In partnership with The North Face, Girl Scouts released 12 new Outdoor High-Adventure badges for all grade levels in summer 2019.
+These exciting new badges push girls’ boundaries in the outdoors with programming ranging from trail running to rock climbing, to snow sports and hiking.
 Girl Scouts love high adventure!